Action today for our tomorrow

-Carbon emissions from human activities such as traveling and heating our homes are causing an overall warming of our planet bringing with it devastating impacts.
+The carbon emissions from human activities such as consumption of material things, travel, industry, electricity generation, agriculture, and heating and powering our homes are causing an overall warming of our planet and knock-on extreme weather events, bringing with it devastating impacts.

-We've seen flooding locally as well as the devastating fires and flooding across the world.
+We've seen flooding locally as well as the devastating fires, crop failures, and flooding across the world.

-Wakefield Council's Carbon footprint was equivalent to 35,000 tonnes of Carbon Dioxide in 2018 that's enough gas to fill 5 Wembley stadiums every year.
+Wakefield Council's carbon footprint was equivalent to 35,000 tonnes of carbon dioxide (CO2) in 2018 that's enough gas to fill 5 Wembley stadiums every year.

-This comes from things like the oil and gas we use to heat our buildings, electricity used for lighting and equipment and emissions from the vehicles used to collect waste, grit the roads and carry out other essential services.
+This comes from things like the gas we use to heat our buildings, electricity used for lighting and equipment and emissions from the vehicles used to collect waste, grit the roads, and carry out other essential services.

 Waste which we collect is recycled and we use the residual waste to generate energy at Ferrybridge Powers Station, saving over 18,000 tonnes of CO2.

 We have also planted over 16,000 trees in the district which all helps to tackle climate change.
-But there's more to do….
+But there's much more still to do….